Lattice. a guide.

 actors

-every write is attributed. human:alice made that design call. agent:claude-opus-4 fixed that bug. team:frontend owns that epic.
+every write is attributed. human:alice made that design call. agent:claude-opus-4 fixed that bug. team:frontend owns that feature.

 attribution follows authorship of the decision. not who typed the command. the human who shaped the outcome gets the credit. even when the agent pressed the keys.